Clicca qui per l'italiano.

 What to Remember as You Index This Project

 - Often, a father's given names were listed with no surname in the death record.
-Do not infer the father's surname based on the deceased's surname.
+Do not infer the father's surname from the deceased's surname.
 The missing information will automatically be included in the final index.

-- Often, the records of Part 2 are written in free form by hand and require a deeper knowledge of this form in order to determine the required fields of the project.
+- Often, the records in the second part of registers are written in free form by hand and require a deeper knowledge of the language in order to find information for the required fields of the project.

 - The following are examples of death records: